 This Too Shall Bleed

-as a trans woman
+a woman

-I've recently separated from my wife
+when I separated from my wife

-I share equal time with
+we agreed to share equal time

-our two-year-old son
+with our two-year-old son

-we love the farm days most
+love the farm days

 the patient chickens